Our Curriculum

 How does this section and lesson relate to my feelings?

-For example, my determination skills are affected by my fear, anger, and happiness.
+My determination skills are affected by my fear, anger, and happiness.

 THOUGHTs